 Action trailer music fails when you ask for “epic” and stop.
-What actually drives a chase cut, a hero shot, a UFC walkout is a named percussion engine (taiko / industrial / war drum) + a braam / brass stab on a specific beat + a drop you describe in the prompt.
-The 10 templates below all do that.
+What actually drives a chase cut, a hero shot, or a UFC walkout is a named percussion engine (taiko / industrial / war drum) plus a braam or brass stab on a specific beat plus a drop you describe in the prompt.
+The 10 templates below all do that, and they are tuned for Suno v5.5 (the current stable model as of June 2026, released March 26, 2026).

 What a high-quality prompt should contain